 My family loves playing board and card games.
 Especially around the holidays, it is not uncommon for all my brothers and sisters to gather at someone’s house to play games all day before the holiday dinner.
 Kids included.
-However, Corinne and William seldom want to play the preschool games I bring for them, instead they want to play the games of their older cousins, like the game of Uno.
-But for my preschool aged children to play Uno with their grade school aged cousins, we have to tweak the rules a bit.
+However, Corinne and William seldom want to play the preschool games I bring for them, instead, they want to play the games of their older cousins, like the game of Uno.
+But for my preschool-aged children to play Uno with their grade school-aged cousins, we have to tweak the rules a bit.
+Let’s explore how I change this popular color recognition game for preschoolers.

 The first change we make is that each player begins with only five cards, instead of seven.
 We place them face up.
 Yes, this means that everyone can see one another’s cards, but it also eliminates trying to keep all the cards organized in the hand, which is a common frustration for young children.